bbauska/W3Cx-4of5-thru-May-2024/README.md

 as the one of the &lt;audio&gt; element and enables full control from JavaScript.

-By combining the capabilities of the &lt;video&gt; and <canvas> elements, it is possible to manipulate video data to incorporate a variety of visual effects  in real time, and conversely, to use images from videos as "animated textures" over graphic objects.
+By combining the capabilities of the &lt;video&gt; and &lt;canvas&gt; elements, it is possible to manipulate video data to incorporate a variety of visual effects  in real time, and conversely, to use images from videos as "animated textures" over graphic objects.